IT-Mobile Applications Developer

 - Alternative (in lieu of) courses to meet specific requirements

-After completing the Mobile Applications Developer program at Madison Area Technical College, you will be able to:
+After completing the IT-Mobile Applications Developer program at Madison Area Technical College, you will be able to:

-- Write moderately complex web applications using current PHP or ASP.NET technology.
+- Write moderately complex web applications using current Kotlin, Swift or ASP.NET technology.

 - Write SQL statements to retrieve/manipulate data and manipulate relational database structures.